cirosantilli/x86-bare-metal-examples/bibliography.md

     Not tested yet.

-    GAS based, no GRUB needed.
+    GAS based, no multiboot used.

 ## Actually useful